dwaite/connect/openid-connect-self-issued-v2-1_0.md

 Note: When more than one Self-issued OP with the same custom schema has been installed on one device, there could be confusion over which Self-Issued OP gets invoked.

 ## 2.2.
-Relying Party Registration
+Negotiation

-Relying Party must communicate which configuration parameters it supports.
-If SIOP supports the same parameters, SIOP flow continues, if SIOP does not support, it returns an error.
-Configuration parameters should preferrably sent by reference as a URI, but when RP cannot host a webserver, they can be sent by value.
+Relying Party must communicate which metadata parameters it supports.
+If Self-Issued OP supports the same parameters, Self-Issued OP flow continues.
+If Self-Issued OP does not support the same parameters, it returns an error.
+Metadata parameters should preferrably be sent by reference as a URI, but when RP cannot host a webserver, they can be sent by value.

-OpenID Connect defines the following registration parameters to enable Relying Party to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration:
+OpenID Connect defines the following negotiation parameters to enable Relying Party to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic Client Registration:

 - registration
     - OPTIONAL.
 This parameter enables RP Registration Metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing RP Registration Metadata values.

 - registration_uri
     - OPTIONAL.
 This parameter enables RP Registration Metadata to be passed by reference, rather than by value.
-The request_uri value is a URL using the https scheme referencing a resource containing RP Registration Metadata values.
+The request_uri value is a URL using the https scheme referencing a resource containing RP Negotiation Metadata values.

 RP MUST use either of there parameters, but if one of these parameters is used, the other MUST NOT be used in the same request.

-RP Registration Metadata values are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [OpenID.Registration] specification.
+RP Negotiation metadata values are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [OpenID.Registration] specification.

 If Self-Issued OP supports the same parameters, Self-Issued OpenID Provider flow continues, if Self-Issued OP does not support, it returns an error.

 If no error is returned, the RP must proceed as if it had obtained the following Client Registration Response:

 - client_id
-    - `redirect_uri` calue of the Client.
+    - `redirect_uri` value of the Client.
 - client_secret_expires_at
     - 0

-Configuration values should preferably sent by reference as a URI using `registration_uri` parameter, but when RP cannot host a webserver, configuration values should be sent by value using `registration` parameter.
+Metadata parameters should preferably be sent by reference as a URI using `registration_uri` parameter, but when RP cannot host a webserver, metadata parameters should be sent by value using `registration` parameter.

 `registration` and `registration_uri` parameters SHOULD NOT be used when the OP is not a Self-Issued OP.